 To measure and monitor the environmental and social impact, Simplicity has access to several different methods, services, and data sources.
 The fund has documented investment and sustainability processes that the managers follow.
 The managers have access to several different data sources, including Bloomberg and MSCI.
 The fund’s holdings are regularly screened with the help of MSCI.
 The person responsible for Simplicity’s risk function audits, independently of the managers, that the fund complies with established criteria.

-If a company in which any of Simplicity’s funds has invested has breached any international norms and conventions our fund managers are obliged to initiate dialogues with the company.
-The actions taken next are based on the results from the dialogue with the company, which could include to sell the holding.
+If a company in which any of Simplicity’s funds has invested has breached any international norms and conventions, actions will be taken by the fund company.
+Actions may include initiating an engagement dialogue to understand the company’s perspective on the incident and what actions the company has taken to address the issue.
+The dialogue and other information collected by Simplicity form the basis for the actions taken, such as divesting holdings if the actions taken by the company are deemed insufficient.
 Simplicity does not invest in companies that systematically violates international norms and conventions, without showing any progress or will to improve.

 The fund company has concluded that eventual limitations in data or method do not affect the attainment of the sustainable investment objective, as the fund only invests in companies with existing reported or estimated data that proves fulfilment of the fund sustainability requirements.

-Simplicity Green Impact is a global equity fund investing in companies that contribute to a sustainable development.
-The goal is to have a higher risk-adjusted return than its benchmark.
+Simplicity Green Impact is a global equity fund that invests in companies that are assessed to contribute to a sustainable development.
+The fund’s financial objective is to achieve long-term positive value growth and a higher risk-adjusted return than its benchmark index.
 The fund is actively managed, which means that the profiles of the companies the fund invests in may vary over time based on the market situation and the performance of the stocks.

 Sustainability is a central part of the investment process.
 The fund follows the company’s policy for responsible investments but has also certain fund specific sustainability criteria.
+All holdings in the fund are sustainable investments linked to an environmental sustainability objective.
 The fund invests in companies that are assessed to have environmentally sustainable economic activities in line with the EU taxonomy and in companies that are assessed to contribute to the UN Sustainable Development Goals (SDGs) relating to the climate and the environment.
-The goals in focus are SDG 7 (affordable and clean energy), SDG 11 (sustainable cities and communities), SDG 12 (sustainable consumption and production), SDG 13 (climate action), SDG 14 (life below water) and SDG 15 (life on land).
+The objectives include SDG 6 (clean water and sanitation for), SDG 7 (affordable and clean energy), SDG 9 (industry, innovation, and infrastructure) SDG 11 (sustainable cities and communities), SDG 12 (sustainable consumption and production), SDG 13 (climate action), SDG 14 (life below water) and SDG 15 (life on land).